muratk3n/thirdwave/en/README.md

 They didn't think of any of that.
 Did anyone talk about the downside?
-Any related talk was cleverly steered towards hyperboly, next-to-zero-chance type events, such as "AI apocalypse", so everyone could slap themselves in the back and say they thought "all angles".
+Any related talk was cleverly steered towards hyperboly, next-to-zero-chance type events, such as "AI apocalypse", so everyone could slap themselves in the back and say they thought of "all angles".
 "We've got that covered, you see, we are talking about the dangers of tech".
 The flare having gone off, they could now go their marry way to slut themselves to corporations.